AgregoreWeb/website/docs/tutorials/ipfs-browser-devenv/part-1.md

 Once you've downloaded Agregore Browser, open the Browser to get started.

-We're starting with a clean slate so we can introduce things step for step.
+We're starting with a clean slate so we can introduce things step by step.
 In the address bar, enter the following address: [ipfs://bafyaabakaieac/](ipfs://bafyaabakaieac/).
-This is the IPFS address of an empty directory.
+This is a special IPFS address for an empty directory.
 You should see a page showing the following:

 > Index of /
 > - ../